 In this blog post, we will define cross-cultural communication, consider its basic elements, and have a look at the cultural barriers to successful communication.
 In the end, we will provide you with seven tips for improving cross-cultural communication at the workplace.

-According to a recent survey of employees from 90 countries, 89 percent of white-collar workers at least occasionally work in virtual teams, where team members come from all around the world and rely on online tools for communication.
+According to a recent survey of employees from 90 countries, 89% of white-collar workers at least occasionally work in virtual teams, where team members come from all around the world and rely on online tools for communication.
 This means that even the tiniest miscommunication can have major consequences, which is why it is essential to grasp the notion of intercultural communication, with the emphasis on cross-cultural communication in the workplace.

 The easiest way to overcome hurdles and avoid misunderstandings in cross-cultural communication is to first get to know the basic elements of this type of communication.
 These are: awareness, preparation, language, humor, and openness.
 Let’s make an effort to become more cross-culturally competent, and find out something about each of these.